-Tokyo Metro Co., Ltd. is responsible for a core part of the railway network in the Tokyo Metropolitan area, operating nine subway lines with 195.0 kilometers of track and 180 subway stations around central Tokyo.
+Tokyo Metro Co., Ltd. is responsible for a core part of the railway network in the Greater Tokyo Area, operating nine subway lines with 195.0 kilometers of track and 180 subway stations around central Tokyo.
 Seven of these lines offer reciprocal through-services with lines operated by other rail transport companies.

 Thank you all for your continued understanding and support.